Solidarity to achieve stability: Benchmark analysis

 Then, $F$ yields the following allocations:

 As a consequence, the coalition formation problem induced by $F$, $\succsim^{F}$, is the following:

 Note that partitions $\{\{134\},\{2\}\}$ and $\{\{1234\}\}$ are stable.
-This example shows that $\succsim^{F}$ does not necessarily satisfy pairwise alignment; observe that, for instance, $\{124\} \succ_2^{F} \{123\}$, whereas $\{124\} \sim_1^{F} \{123\}$.
+In this example $\succsim^{F}$ does not satisfy pairwise alignment; for instance, $\{124\} \succ_2^{F} \{123\}$, whereas $\{124\} \sim_1^{F} \{123\}$.
 However, it satisfies weak pairwise alignment and it has no rings, i.e., it is a non-circular problem.
-The reason why this sharing rule is not included in Pycia's results is that it does satisfy neither strict \textit{endowment monotonicity} nor \textit{non-satiability}.\footnote{It can be checked that the coalition formation problems that $F$ can generate (with all possible endowment vectors) do not satisfy the ``richness" conditions \citep[see Section 3.2 in][]{pycia2012stability} that are necessary for the results in that paper.} \end{example}
+The reason why this rule is not included in Pycia's results is that it neither satisfies strict \textit{endowment monotonicity} nor \textit{non-satiability}. \end{example}

 The next example shows that, although the \textit{solidarity} axiom is sufficient to guarantee stability in the induced coalition formation problems, it is not necessary.